cdeccio/cougarnet/README.md

 ## VLAN Attributes

-Currently, the `vlan` and `trunk` attributes are only useful when the host is not configured for native apps (i.e., when not enabled with the `native_apps` host option or the `--native-apps` command-line option).
+The behavior resulting from setting the `vlan` and `trunk` attributes depends on whether a switch has been configured for native apps (i.e., with the `native_apps` configuration option or the `--native-apps` command-line option).

-The `vlan` attribute has no effect unless at least one of the hosts is of type `switch`.
+In either case, neither the `vlan` attribute nor the `trunk` attribute have any effect unless at least one of the hosts is of type `switch`.

+### Native Apps
+In native apps mode, a virtual switch is created (using Open vSwitch), and the links are assigned as designated VLAN or trunk links, respectively.

+### Non-Native Apps
 If `vlan` is specified for a switch, then the virtual switch is made aware of the VLAN assignment via an environment variable.

-The `trunk` attribute has no effect unless both of the hosts of the link are switches.
 In this case, the virtual switches are both made aware of the trunked link via an environment variable.

 For example, consider the following configuration.